jsartisan/react-native-magnus/docs/content/docs/spacing.md

 description: ""
 ---

 Magnus provides consistent spacing for margins and padding so that you can build applications quickly.
-You can also easily add directional values ( See examples below )
+You can also easily add directional values.

 | Size | Value |
 | ---- | ----- |